The Ergohacks Verdict

 The monitor is a high specification display unit and to get the best out of it you’ll need a high power NVIDIA graphics card of the right type that supports G-Sync, a generally powerful PC with the right drivers and the right game or software.
 Without this you’ll still have a beautiful looking monitor but you won’t get the best out of it.

-We based our Ergohacks Verdict on – 3 weeks of tinkering, testing and using the AOC AGON AG352UCG Monitor kindly loaned by AOC during May and June 2017.
-This article was first published on 7th of June 2017.
+We based our Ergohacks Verdict on 3 weeks of tinkering, testing and using the AOC AGON AG352UCG monitor kindly loaned by AOC during May/June 2017.
+This article was first published on 7 June 2017 and last updated on 14 September 2017.